-John F. Crowley has served as Chairman and Chief Executive Officer since February 2011, Chairman, President and Chief Executive Officer since February 2010 and President and Chief Executive Officer since January 2005, and has also served as a Director of Amicus since August 2004, with the exception of the period from September 2006 to March 2007 when he was not an officer or director of Amicus while he was in active duty service in the United States Navy (Reserve) and February 2011 to August 2011when he did not serve as an officer of Amicus.
+John F. Crowley has served as Chairman and Chief Executive Officer since February 2011, Chairman, President and Chief Executive Officer since January 2005, and has also served as a Director of Amicus since August 2004, with the exception of the period from September 2006 to March 2007 when he was not an officer or director of Amicus while he was in active duty service in the United States Navy (Reserve) and February 2011 to August 2011 when he did not serve as an officer of Amicus.
 He was President and Chief Executive Officer of Orexigen Therapeutics, Inc. from September 2003 to December 2004.
 Mr. Crowley was President and Chief Executive Officer of Novazyme Pharmaceuticals, Inc., from March 2000 until that company was acquired by Genzyme Corporation in September 2001; thereafter he served as Senior Vice President of Genzyme Therapeutics until December 2002.
 Mr. Crowley received a B.S. degree in Foreign Service from Georgetown University's School of Foreign Service, a J.D. from the University of Notre Dame Law School, and an M.B.A. from Harvard Business School.